Madame Aema 3

 Madame Aema 3 (Korean: 애마부인 3) is a 1985 South Korean film directed by Jeong In-yeob.
 It was the second sequel to Madame Aema (1982), and part of the longest-running film series in Korean cinema.

 Plot

-Aema is married to a Professor Noh in this entry in the Aema Buin series.
+Aema is married to a man named Professor Noh in this entry in the Aema Buin series.
 Professor Noh has become obsessed with sex through his research and wild experiences abroad.
 Consequently, he is dissatisfied with Aema.
 Aema has an affair with a professional wrestler who resembles her first boyfriend, then seeks forgiveness from her husband.
-When their reconciliation proves a failure, Aema wanders the streets in despair.
+When their reconciliation ends in a failure, Aema wanders the streets in despair.